abarker/typped/doc/sphinx_docs/dispatching.rst

 Using preconditions similarly to recursive descent parsing
 ----------------------------------------------------------

-This section discusses some similiarities and differences between Pratt parsing with conditioned dispatching and recursive descent parsing.
+This section discusses some similarities and differences between Pratt parsing with conditioned dispatching and recursive descent parsing.
 It also discusses ways to use a Pratt-style parsing to do the same thing.
 Of course recursive descent parsing is not all that difficult with a good lexer; it is possible to